CheRayLiu/QuickShop/README.md

 The GraphQL API allows users to access and manipulate product data through queries and mutations to perform actions such as purchasing product by id, adding items to shopping cart, checking out shopping cart etc.

 ## Usage of API
-To use the API, you could use API testing tools such as Insomnia (Personal Preference as it provides GraphQL support) and Postman
+To use the API, you could use API testing tools such as Insomnia (Preferred tool as it provides GraphQL support) and Postman

 POST Request to https://quickshop-shopify.herokuapp.com/graphql